Trade finance for corporates is getting a major upgrade as the banks back initiative to deliver letters of credit over blockchain

 In February 2018, R3’s blockchain platform, Corda, was used to issue a letter of credit on behalf of US food and agriculture firm Cargill, facilitating a bulk shipment of soybean meal from Argentina to Malaysia.
 The blockchain-based transaction was performed in 24 hours.
 This is an enormous leap in efficiency over the usual five-to-10 days it takes to complete such exchanges through existing systems.
 This dramatic improvement in turnaround time could unlock significant liquidity for businesses.

-This was the first public live transaction of the Voltron app for letters of credit.
+This was the first public live transaction of the Contour app for letters of credit.
 Most importantly, it demonstrated that blockchain could create a streamlined system for letters of credit.
 Blockchain-based LCs are building a future where each business has a single channel to connect to their trading partners across multiple networks and different technology solutions.

 The transaction illustrated two important features of the Corda platform.
 First, the need for reconciliation of paper or digital records is completely removed by Corda because all parties are linked on the platform and updates are instantaneous.
 Second, privacy is locked in.
 Unlike public blockchain platforms, Corda only sends data to those who have a “need to know.”
 This unique feature emerged from the requirements of financial institutions which need to ensure the confidentiality of trades and agreements while also capturing the benefits of a shared distributed ledger infrastructure.

 This approach to data privacy and reconciliation is groundbreaking in the blockchain space, and has been a major driver for Corda’s increasingly widespread adoption in trade finance.
-Building upon the live transaction with Cargill, the Voltron initiative has now launched open industry platform, corporate customer pilot programme and technology partner programme on the Corda Network.
-Furthermore, the ecosystem of partners connected to the Voltron app on Corda continues to grow, and we are rapidly moving ahead with taking the solution to market.
+Building upon the live transaction with Cargill, the Contour initiative has now launched open industry platform, corporate customer pilot programme and technology partner programme on the Corda Network.
+Furthermore, the ecosystem of partners connected to the Contour app on Corda continues to grow, and we are rapidly moving ahead with taking the solution to market.

 Building a diverse ecosystem

-The Voltron ecosystem is growing as leading technology providers within the trade finance space connect into it.
+The Contour ecosystem is growing as leading technology providers within the trade finance space connect into it.
 These firms bring with them their existing networks of carriers, freight forwarders and other trade facilitators to the app.
 This new model provides legal enforceability and greater digitisation across business networks on Corda, addressing the challenge of today’s digital islands bridged by paper-based processes.

 By deploying Corda, corporates gain access to a single, simplified channel to connect with their trade partners across multiple networks and different technology solutions.
 Legally enforceable title documents can flow across organizations, technology platforms and business networks, reducing the time for documents in transit, without the need for all parties to be on a single platform.
 This allows for faster presentations and shortens the working capital cycles for corporates to a greater degree than existing solutions.

-Reducing adoption cost and complexity is fundamental to our strategy, and our goal is to ensure the adoption of Voltron on Corda is as easy as a simple product upgrade and is complementary to existing solutions.
+Reducing adoption cost and complexity is fundamental to our strategy, and our goal is to ensure the adoption of Contour on Corda is as easy as a simple product upgrade and is complementary to existing solutions.

 Don’t be left behind